Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 Importantly, the Shell allows us to do each of these in the context of Bioinformatics, and Bioinformatics softwares.

 ## Why learn Shell?
-Shell can be challenging to learn, however is an absolutely key skill in bioinformatics, as it is used to primary way in which we interface with a lot of bioinformatics software and file types.
+Shell can be challenging to learn, however is an absolutely key skill in bioinformatics, as it is the primary way in which we interface with a lot of bioinformatics software and file types.

-Some bioinformatics softwares provide GUIs that enable execute tasks with programs that you would otherwise execute using the Shell.
-Whuile such softwares can be powerful in the right context, they can also make it very easy to perform tasks in bioinformatics incorrectly, therefore they should be treated with caution.
+Some bioinformatics softwares provide GUIs that enable users to execute tasks with programs that you would otherwise execute using the Shell.
+While such softwares can be powerful in the right context, they can also make it very easy to perform tasks in bioinformatics incorrectly, therefore they should be treated with caution.

 ## The Bash shell

 ### The absolute basics

-There are different different types of Unix shells, however the most popular is Bash (the *Bourne Again Shell*) and is also now the most common.
-Since the majority of participants will be using the Bash shell, and this is the default shell used on Dartmouth's high performance computing system (which we will be using), this lesson will be introduce the Shell through using the Bash shell, however most, if not all, content should be transferable to other Unix shells.
+There are different types of Unix shells, however the most common is Bash (the *Bourne Again Shell*).
+Since the majority of participants will be using the Bash shell, and this is the default shell used on Dartmouth's high performance computing system (which we will be using), this lesson will introduce the Shell through using the Bash shell, however most, if not all, content should be transferable to other Unix shells.

 > Use the Cheat Sheet in the GitHub repo to help you learn commands and available options.